abdelrahim-yehya/course-feedback/README.md

 When a requirement changes, you do not open the editor and patch the code.
 You change the spec and re-run the cascade.
 Code becomes cheap and disposable; the spec becomes the thing you protect.

 **The realistic version:** you will still read the code, still review the diffs, still own what ships.
-SDD does not remove engineering judgement — it moves it earlier, from "reviewing 800 lines of generated code" to "reviewing 40 lines of requirements."
+SDD does not remove engineering judgement, it moves it earlier, from "reviewing 800 lines of generated code" to "reviewing 40 lines of requirements."
 That is a much better place to spend your attention.

 ---

 ## 🗣 How we prompt in this workshop

 Every prompt here is **short**.
 A sentence or two.
-You are not expected to write a 300-word specification into a chat box — that is exactly the skill this workshop is trying to make unnecessary.
+You are not expected to write a 300-word specification into a chat box, that is exactly the skill this workshop is trying to make unnecessary.

 Instead, the detail gets **elicited**, not dictated.
 Two patterns, used throughout: